 The inspiration for these Halloween eyeball cookies actually came from combining my super popular Vegan Matcha Sugar Cookies and the Halloween Pinwheel Cookies I made last year.
 Since we have been celebrating all things sugar cookies this year, I figured why not make a spooky flavor to celebrate Halloween?!

-These cookies use the base recipe of all my sugar cookie recipes, but with a fun twist! (full ingredients in recipe card at end of post)
+These cookies use the same base recipe as all my sugar cookie recipes but with a fun twist! (full ingredients in the recipe card)

-- Matcha powder: I used Rishi everyday Matcha Powder
+- Matcha powder: I recommend using Encha Matcha Powder

 - Sweet Potato powder: I used Suncore Foods Purple Sweet Potato Powder